 Because the truth is that you can find happiness in the chaos of parenting life.
 And you don’t have to set unrealistic expectations for yourself to achieve it.
 The expectation that you can do it all.
 That you’ll never lose your temper.
 That you’ll be the “perfect” parent.

 Parenting is hard enough without all the guilt we heap on top of ourselves.
 So let’s stop trying to be perfect parents and just be real ones.

-- Find Me: In your inbox or on Pinterest or Facebook.
+Get my weekly-ish messages in your inbox or find me on Instagram, Pinterest, or Facebook.
 You can also drop me a line here.